Pukaskwa National Park

 Swimming in Lake Superior is so much fun, but wearing a wetsuit is needed because the water’s temperature is so cold here.

 These kinds of equipment will always be helpful while going to these places.
-Always plan prior and make a checklist of what the things needed for this place are.
+Always plan and make a checklist of what is needed for each place.

 Also, carry safety to tackle any challenging situations that may occur suddenly, without expecting.

-Do travel with a guide in new places when you are going for 1st time.
+Travel with a guide in new places when you are going for the 1st time.
 And keep in mind the safety of people while creating memorable experiences.

 3. What Is the Best Time to Visit the Park?

-It’s open every time of the year, from May – October is an excellent time to visit.
+It’s open every time of the year, from May to September, which is an excellent time to visit.

 Besides this period, check the weather conditions and availability of parks in Canada or the park directly while coming.